opnsense/docs/source/manual/aliases.rst

 ----------
 URL Tables
 ----------
-URL tables can be used to fetch a list of ip addresses from a remote server.
+URL tables can be used to fetch a list of IP addresses from a remote server.
 There are several IP lists available for free, most notably are the "Don't Route Or Peer" lists from Spamhaus.